 SLS began the school year with Scenario 1: On the Hilltop—our Hilltop campus will be open to all students, with classes taking place in person and online.

-Should the health environment shift, St. Luke’s is prepared to shift as well.
+As the health environment shifts, St. Luke’s is prepared to shift as well.
 Depending on conditions, we are ready to move between the scenarios below.
 Moving from Scenario 1 to 2 or 3 would be the result of increased COVID-19 risk and/or State of Connecticut mandates.

 On the Hilltop

 Students have synchronous access to classes from home

 Middle School activities & sports take place between 3:10-3:55pm*†